madysondesigns/madysondesigns.github.io/README.md

-# madysondesigns.github.io
+# Yet another portfolio site
-Finally, a simple and easy-to-grok portfolio site.
+Finally, a simple and easy-to-grok portfolio site intended to run on GH pages.
 No deeply nested files, no separate theme to manage, just a sensible IA and clean content.

 ## Where to put things
 - Case study content goes in `/_case-studies` -- `_template.md` includes necessary info